artemkorsakov/project-euler-stats/docs/index.md

 - **`<task>`**: Your personal task.
 - **`<progress>`**: The percentage of progress you have made on the problem (e.g., `0%`, `15.6%`, `100%`).

+Personal tasks will be added before "standard" ones in the order they are declared.

 <img src="images/personal_tasks.png" alt="personal tasks" width="500" />

 ### Location progress